The LSVT (Lee Silverman Voice Treatment®)

 If you are experiencing any changes in your speech or voice, or would like to learn techniques to help maintain your voice and speech, ask your doctor for a referral for LSVT speech therapy.

-It is best if the physician can write a prescription for, “Speech evaluation with laryngeal video stroboscopy examination (LVS) and treatment utilizing the LSVT.”
+It is best if the doctor can can write a prescription for, “Speech evaluation with laryngeal video stroboscopy examination (LVS) and treatment utilizing the LSVT.”

 LVS is a technique used to visualize the vocal folds to assess their structure and function.
 This is important and essential prior to beginning any voice therapy.